invisible string

 You used to work at to make a little money

-Gave me no compasses, gave me no signs
+Gave me no signs

 Were there clues I didn’t see?